There is a

 In a medium pot, sauté onions in oil or bacon grease.
 (Optional: add

 garlic and sauté until just golden, then remove).
 Remove from heat and

 add split peas, ham bone and ham.
 Add enough water to cover

 ingredients, and season with salt and pepper.

 Cover, and cook until there are no peas left, just a green liquid, 2

-Once the soup is a green liquid remove from heat, and let stand so it will
+Once the soup is a green liquid remove from heat, and let stand so it

-either sherry or sour cream on top, and with a crusty bread.
+Serve with either sherry or sour cream on top, and with a crusty bread.

 In Italy, the sine qua non of All Souls' celebrations is a cookie

 called "Ossi di Morto," or "Bones of Death":

 Ossi di Morto

 1 1/4 cups flour